Aqdas00adii/lab_work_1/README.md

 # lab_work_1
-Author : Aqdas ul Hassan
+Author : Aqdas ul Hassan <br>
-where to contact : aqdaspara212@gmail.com
+Where to contact : aqdaspara212@gmail.com

-This is a class work , related to bioinformatics and data science of lab experiments
+This is a class work , related to bioinformatics and data science of lab experiments.